prabjayachandran/QML/README.md

 Weight Distribution: A histogram showing the distribution of weights after training.
 Activation Heatmap: A heatmap visualizing the activations of QRNN neurons during a forward pass.

-License
-This project is licensed under the MIT License.
-Feel free to use and modify the code.